glebmachine/webpack-angular/README.md

 # webpack-angular
-Homemade template for angular application, based on webpack
+homemade template for angular application, based on webpack

 ## Features: